 SPRING - Tuesday 26th May - 16th June, each class runs from 6:30-8:30pm.

 SUMMER - Thursday 25th June - 16th July, each class runs from 6:30-8:30pm.

 AUTUMN - Thursday 17th September - 8th October, each class runs from 6:30-8:30pm.

 WINTER - Date TBC

 If you would like to discuss the course in more detail before booking please get in touch with me on 07443 602108 or by email email@example.com.

-Once you have booked your space, you will be asked to complete a Student Registration Form.
+Once you've booked your space, you will be asked to complete a Student Registration Form.
 There is further information about preparing for a class using this link, along with guidance on attending online classes.

 Prefer to attend the six week face to face course?
 Dates for this will be scheduled once we have a better understanding of the social distancing measures for COVID-19.

 Click here to book a space using your debit or credit card.